1991–92 South Pacific cyclone season: Severe Tropical Cyclone Fran

 The origins of Fran were from a low that was first identified by meteorologists on 4 March.
 Fran slowly became organized and by 1800 UTC 5 March, the system had developed gale-force winds.
 Moving in a general west-southwest direction, Fran passed between the Wallis and Futuna Islands while attaining cyclone intensity.
 The storm began to rapidly intensify and soon crossed the International Dateline.
 Meanwhile, Fran developed hurricane-force winds.
 During the ensuing 24 hours, the cyclone tracked across waters to the north of Fiji and towards the central islands of Vanuatu.
 Shortly before doing so, Fran peaked in intensity.

 After weakening slightly due to land interaction, the cyclone slowly re-intensified.
 Cyclone Fran passed north of New Caledonia around 0000 UTC 10 March, only to turn towards the west and attained its secondary peak of 145 km/h.
-The cyclone had slowed by this stage and it subsequently assumed a somewhat erratic southwest track towards the coast.
-Over the subsequent next three days, Fran weakened as it became less organized.
-The cyclone finally crossed the Queensland coast near The Town of 1770 at 1700 UTC 15 March.
-Fran subsequently moved inland and weakened to a tropical depression before re-curving to the southeast and moving back over water.
+It then exited the basin and into the Australian region, where it made landfall near Queensland, and coming back over water and re-entering the South Pacific basin as an extra-tropical cyclone.
 The remnants of Fran tracked over Norfolk Island before ultimately being merged by a trough north of New Zealand.

 On the Wallis Islands and the Futuna Islands, damage to trees, telephone and power lines were experienced.
 Meanwhile, several boats sunk and buildings lost roofs.
 Vanuatu felt the worst of the storms impact in the South Pacific.
 In Erromango, homes were destroyed, considerable crop damage occurred and a storm surge was reported.
 On Efate, over 130 houses lost their respective roofs.
 Considerable amounts of rainfall was also reported, peaking on Wallis Island with 540 mm of rain.

-In preparation of the storm, officials closed beaches along the Sunshine and Gold Coasts.
-In addition, train services from Brisbane were cancelled.
-Across Queensland, coastal towns were flooded, uprooting trees and knocking out power.
-Several roofs were torn off of homes and some flooding was reported.
-Winds and flooding caused minor property damage, but considerable crop losses along were reported the coast, with the worst effects in Bundaberg.
-A total of 40 houses were uproofed throughout Bundaberg.
-In Burnett Heads, 3 yachts were damaged.
-Heavy swells caused damage on Heron Island and severe erosion on the Gold and Sunshine Coasts.
-Overall, 2,624 insurance claims were made because of property damage.
-Total damage from the system was 8–10 million (1992 AUD), while insurance losses were estimated at $2.5 million (1992 AUD).